Risk-Averse Best Arm Set Identification with Fixed Budget and Fixed Confidence: Experiments

 \baselineskip \textbf{Experiment 4 (Comparison of Average Simple Regret with a Large Number of Arms):}\\

 To assess scalability, we increase the number of arms to $K=100$ (see Table~\ref{table_100_pattarns_b}), while keeping the same settings as in Experiment 3.

-In all experiments, we set the risk coefficient to $\alpha=\frac{1}{3+\rho}$ , ensuring that the widths of confidence intervals for both the mean and the risk metric are balanced (see Appendix \ref{CI_derivation}).
+In all experiments, we set the risk coefficient to $\alpha=\frac{1}{3+\rho}$, ensuring that the widths of confidence intervals for both the mean and the risk metric are balanced (see Appendix \ref{CI_derivation}).
 The use of Beta distributions allows us to model a variety of shapes—unimodal, U-shaped, monotonic, and uniform—making the evaluation more reflective of real-world scenarios.
+Further implementation details and algorithmic formulations are provided in Appendix \ref{comparison_methods}.